ASTEROID ASTROLOGY

 Do astrologers actually use the Fates trio?

 Yes, but as specialty bodies rather than daily placements.
-The Fates asteroids appear most often in readings focused on timing, karmic pattern, and the architecture of life chapters.
-They are most informative when they contact personal planets, angles, or each other within two degrees.
-Readings that involve beginnings, endings, or questions of duration benefit from including them; most everyday readings do not.
+The Fates asteroids appear most often in readings focused on timing, pattern, and life-chapter questions.
+They are most useful, if used at all, with tight contacts to personal planets, angles, or each other.
+Most everyday readings do not need them.

 How do the three Fates differ?